The Loom of Minerva: An Introduction to Computer Projects for the Literary Scholar

 TOP-DOWN OR BOTTOM-UP?
 WAYS OF STRUCTURING A PROJECT

 • Top-down.
-This is the method emphasized in this course.
-We concentrate on developing an algorithm, describing the steps to be taken, the order in which they are to be executed, and the relationship of the parts to each other, filling in the details later.
+This is the method emphasized in MINERVA.
+We develop an algorithm, hierarchically laying out the big subdivisions first.
+We describe the steps to be taken, the order in which they are to be executed, and the relationship of the parts to each other, filling in the details later.
 If we were writing a novel, we could start with the plot or "story," then develop the characters and fill out the narrative with incidents or episodes.
 The method is illustrated by charts like those introduced below in this chapter, including the functional decomposition (hierarchical) chart, the flow chart, and the circular wheel chart.

 • Bottom-up.
 Whether we are designing a system or writing a novel or short story, we can start with small bits and pieces, then watch them coalesce into a larger whole.
+We use this method in MINERVA, too.
 A writer might begin with bits of dialog or isolated descriptions, then let a plot arise from them.
-In Chapter 2, we suggest that the student use a similar method in the design of a computer project, by writing down key thoughts about a topic in the form of a worksheet, whose items may be chosen from an initial project description.
+In the Project Planner, described in Chapter 2, we suggest that the student use a similar method in the design of a computer project, by writing down key thoughts about a topic in the form of a worksheet, whose items may be chosen from an initial project description.
 He or she then begins to pick out important ideas from the worksheet, grouping related items together and rearranging them into some kind of order (changing the order if desired).

-We also advocate bottom-up testing, after a project has been written, of each part separately to make sure that each works properly, before testing the whole program (Chapter 10).
+For testing a system, we also advocate bottom-up methods.
+After a project has been written, we test each part separately to make sure that each works properly, before testing the whole program (Chapter 10).

-We use a bottom-up order in Chapter 6 to describe projects carried out by different researchers who have used computers or other quantified methods in the study of language and literature.
+We also use a bottom-up organization in our descriptions of projects carried out by different researchers who have used computers or other quantified methods in the study of language and literature (Chapter 6).
 First to be described are studies of individual sounds and sound patterns, then studies of vocabulary and grammar, then finally research on larger building blocks like themes and story patterns.
 There is no way, of course, of knowing, in most cases, whether these scholars themselves have used top-down, bottom-up, or other methods in their work.

 • Data first (characters first).
 A novel, instead of being plot-driven, may be character-driven.
 The author imagines a cast of characters, then watches to see what they do.
 Just so, the designer of a computer project may start by defining the data elements needed, such as text, dictionaries, statistical tables, etc., then decide what to do with them.
-In Chapter 2, we define the inputs and outputs that we want, then design an algorithm to get from here to there.
+In the Project Planner (see Chapter 2), we define the inputs and outputs that we want, then design an algorithm to get from here to there.

-In Visual Basic, we start with the layout of input and output screens before we begin to write a program that makes them look that way (Chapter 7).
-If you are running the MINERVA programs, you can see the result.
+In Visual Basic, the programming language in which MINERVA is written, we start with the layout of the screens before we begin to write a program that makes them look that way (Chapter 7).
+If you run the MINERVA programs, you see the result.
 If you are just reading the text, look below under "What you will see when you run MINERVA."
 With their emphasis on graphics, I compare Visual Basic programs to coffee-table books.

 • "Idea" or concept first.
 Here we start with a vague idea that must be defined.
 This is, in fact, what this whole course is about, taking a vague hunch, feeling, or intuitive appreciation and giving it more precise expression.
 Thus we gain insight into the object of our interest or obsession.
 We can use any of the methods above to accomplish this goal.